karl-zylinski/atlas-builder/README.md

 - `ATLAS_PNG_OUTPUT_PATH`: Path to output the atlas PNG to
 - `ATLAS_ODIN_OUTPUT_PATH`: Path to output the atlas Odin metadata file to
 - `ATLAS_CROP`: If atlas should be cropped after generation.
 Default: true
-- `TILESET_WIDTH`: If you have any texture prefixed with `tileset_`, it will be treated as a tileset.
-This setting says how many tiles wide it is.
-- `TILESET_SIZE`: How many pixels each tile takes in the tileset
+- `TILESET_SIZE`: If you have any texture prefixed with `tileset_`, it will be treated as a tileset.
+This setting says how many pixels each tile takes in the tileset.
+The tileset must have width and height that is divisble by this number.
 - `PACKAGE_NAME`: The package name to use at the top of the `atlas.odin` file.
 - `TEXTURES_DIR`: The folder in which to look for textures to put into atlas.
 - `LETTERS_IN_FONT`: The letters to extract from the font.